rhysd/Tui/README.md

 ## Config

-Configuration is written in JSON file in application direcotry.
+Configuration is written in JSON file in application directory.
 Please edit it with your favorite editor.
 If you want to reset configuration, please simply remove the JSON file and restart application.

 ```sh